syasini/streamlitissues/README.md

 6. **AI Assistant:** User can optionally engage with a conversational assistant to gain further insights or identify potential solutions.

+## Challenges and New Learnings

+One of the biggest challenges in building StreamliTissues was collecting, processing, and preparing data for Cortex RAG to ingest and index.
+GitHub issues data is often unstructured, with diverse labels, inconsistent formatting, and varying levels of detail.
+Creating a robust ETL pipeline to clean, categorize, and structure this data was essential.
+Ensuring compatibility with Cortex’s ingestion process added an extra layer of complexity, requiring careful optimization of the data schema for efficient retrieval.

+Working with the Snowflake Cortex system was overall a enjoyable and rewarding experience.
+Despite its advanced capabilities, Cortex search and complete were straightforward to learn and integrate.
+Snowflake's AI systems dovetail beautifully with Streamlit's functionalities, offering a smooth and seamless experience for both developers and end users.
+This project highlighted how well these technologies complement each other, enabling rapid development and an intuitive user interface that enhances productivity and collaboration.

 ## Broader Applications